jspenguin2017/uBlockProtector/notes/issue-reporter.md

    - If you supplied a test account in the form, that account will not be shared publicly (it may still be shared with a selected group of people)
+     - Please note that although the Author will only select people he trust to be part of the group, there is no guarantee of any sort
+     - The Author takes no responsibility for the actions of other people in the group
    - You are responsible in ensuring information you entered into this form is not sensitive in nature and test accounts that you supply contains only test data